itsadityagupta/track-job-applications/docs/CONTRIBUTING.md

 * If you need to add documentation for a new method or a class:
   * add docstrings to them in [google style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
   * add the method's or class's path from repository root prefixed by `:::` in any of the markdown files present in the `docs` folder.
 (You can take reference of how other entities are mentioned there)
 * After making the changes, run `mkdocs server` to see a live preview of the docs.
-* Run `mkdocs build` to generate the website elements in the `site` folder.
 * If everything looks fine, raise a PR.

 ## Pre-commit hooks